dchansel/cadvisor/README.md

 ### Build the image yourself from scratch

 Fist of all, you need to have Go installed (version 1.6).
 Then simply run `go get -d github.com/Brain-Gamer/cadvisor` to download this repo.
 Find the downloaded files on your system and navigate to them.
 To build cAdvisor and the docker image you only need to run `deploy/build.sh`.
 It will compile cAdvisor and build the docker image automatically (the image is named `cadvisor:latest`).
 The dockerfile is also in this directory.
+If you want to do it step by step you can run `make build` to build cAdvisor and `make docker` to build the docker image.

+### What was changed?

+To fix the building for arm, I added `GOARCH=arm` to the build command [here](build/build.sh#L51).
+This fixed the compiling of cAdvisor for arm (now only for arm).
+Next I needed to edit the dockerfile to run on arm devices.
+It uses the armhf version of alpine linux and some other packages because some of them are not available for arm.
+Also the glibc wasn't compiled for arm so I searched for a source with glibc for arm.
+Everything else isn't modified.

 # cAdvisor